 Making sure to get your daily green veggies and fat combo is easy—simply adopt a green smoothie habit, a salad habit, or both!
 Here are two great ways to combine low carb lifestyle + folate-rich leafy greens + MCT oil:

-Make MCT Oil Salad Dressings: Organic MCT oil tastes neutral, so it can easily be used in both sweet and savory dishes.
+Make MCT Oil Salad Dressings: Organic MCT oil tastes neutral, so it can easily be used in both sweet and savoury dishes.
 Try using it in salad dressings for an easy way to sneak in more of these healthy fats and more of those healthy greens.
 Flora’s Organic MCT Oil is made through a gentle cold fractionation process that isolates the valuable fats your brain and body crave most.

 This zesty dressing will ensure you never get bored with salad.